 There are three ways to get to Sentosa Island:

-- By foot: Take the boardwalk from Vivo City which is about a 15 minutes’ walk.
+• By foot: Take the boardwalk from Vivo City which is about a 15-minute walk.
 Once you’re on the island, you can then use the Sentosa Express and a bus/tram (both free).

-- Cable car: Tickets for the cable car from Mount Faber Station costs about US$ 18.20. (book your discounted ticket here).
+• Cable car: This is the most scenic way to get to Sentosa.
+Tickets for the cable car from Mount Faber Station cost about US$ 18.20. (get discounted tickets here).

-- Monorail: You can also take the Sentosa Express from 7 a.m to 12 a.m.
-The station is found at Vivo City, Lobby L, Level 3 and tickets cost S$4 (US$ 2.80).
+• Monorail: You can also take the Sentosa Express from 7 a.m to 12 a.m.
+The station is located at Vivo City, Lobby L, Level 3 and tickets cost about S$4 (US$ 2.80).

 You can then take Sentosa Express for free to get back to Singapore.